 Do You Know These Financial Aid Acronyms?

 Higher education has a certain fondness for acronyms, and financial aid undoubtedly has their fair share.
-As you venture into the world of applying for financial aid you will encounter many acronyms, some of which will become ingrained in your memory (e.g. EFC).
+As you venture into the world of applying for financial aid you will encounter many acronyms, some of which will become ingrained in your memory (e.g. SAI).
 At MEFA, we want to prepare you for this journey.

 Below is a list of 10 common financial aid acronyms.
 Memorize these and you will be on your way to financial aid success (and impressing your friends and families as you go).

 - FAFSA® (Free Application for Federal Student Aid): The FAFSA is the federal form required to apply for financial aid.
 All colleges and universities that disburse federal student aid funds (called Title IV funds) to students and families (this likely includes every school on your college list) require completion of the FAFSA.
 Learn more about the FAFSA (and apply) here.